Having trouble getting pregnant?

 More than 10 percent of couples have problems becoming or staying pregnant after trying for a year.
 The percentage is as high as 33 percent for women over 35 and increases with age.

 "There is hope.
-Most couples are able to have a child," says Michael McNelis, MD, obstetrician / gynecologist (OB/GYN) at Allina Medical Clinic.
+Most couples are able to have a child," says Michael McNelis, MD, obstetrician / gynecologist (OB/GYN) at the Allina Health clinics.
 "Some are 'sub fertile,' but it's not impossible.
 They just need a little help, and good treatments are available."

 Couples may have all kinds of fear about treatment for low fertility – pain, expense, frustration, disappointment, multiple births.